Terahertz radiation induced attractive-repulsive Fermi polaron conversion in transition metal dichalcogenide monolayers: THz-absorption induced attractive-repulsive polaron conversion

 where the function $U_{\bm k, \bm p, \bm q}(\bm p')$ takes into account exciton-electron scattering which can be found from the Schr\"odinger equation in the form similar to Eq.~\eqref{schroed:1} As before, we assume that $\bm q$ is below the Fermi surface and disregard the exciton-hole scattering.
 The explicit expressions for the functions $\varphi_{\bm k}$, $F_{\bm k}(\bm p, \bm q)$, and $U_{\bm k, \bm p, \bm q}(\bm p')$ as well as the technical details are presented in Appendix~\ref{app:details}.

 Matrix element of the THz-radiation induced transition from the state $|\Psi_{\bm k}\rangle$ to the state $|\Phi_{\bm k, \bm p, \bm q}\rangle$ takes the form

-Note that the second-to-last line in Eq.~\eqref{me} describes the transition from the attractive polaron to the free exciton state and the second term takes into account the modification of the matrix element due to the electron-exciton scattering.
+Note that the second-to-last line in Eq.~\eqref{me} describes the transition from the attractive polaron to the free exciton state and the second term takes into account the modification of the matrix element due to the electron-exciton scattering (i.e., repulsive Fermi polaron effect).
 In what follows we consider the conversion processes for polarons with small wavevectors.
 Thus we set $\bm k=0$ and derive the closed-form expression for the transition element $\Upsilon_0( \bm p, \bm q)$ in the leading order in $1/\ln(E_T/E_F)$ as

 where $M_T = M_e + M_X$ is the trion mass, $\mu = M_eM_X/M_T$ is the reduced mass of the electron-exciton pair, $\varepsilon_k^T = \hbar^2k^2/2M_T$ is the kinetic energy of trions, $S$ is the normalization area of the system, and $E_{FP} \equiv E_{0}^{FP}< 0$ is the attractive Fermi polaron energy at $\bm k=0$, which for the case of Mo-based monolayers is equal to~\cite{iakovlev2023fermi}